-Have you seen the 1964 version of The Killers?
+It’s time for time for The Killers Blu-ray review 1964.
+Have you seen this version of The Killers?
 Having just watched the classic 1946 film starring Burt Lancaster and Ava Gardner I decided to check out the Lee Marvin one, also out on Blu-ray.
-Time for The Killers Blu-ray review 1964.

 Firstly if you like myself loved the film noirness of the Burt Lancaster film, that style have gone in this version and replaced with a sixties vibe.
 Also the story in this version is told through the point of view of the killer where as the 1946 one has us following a life insurance investigator.

 Another change sees a change of sport, where as in the 1946 film Burt Lancaster plays a washed up boxer.
 In this version John Cassavetes plays Johnny North a racing driver whose career is ended following a crash.
 The rest of the movie is still pretty much the same except for the ending which I will not reveal.

 - Written By: Based Loosely On Ernest Hemingway short Story Screenplay By Gene L Coon

 - Starring, Lee Marvin, John Cassavetes, Angie Dickinson, Clu Gulager & Ronald Reagan

 So the basic plot goes like this, racing driver Johnny North is paid a visit by two professional killers, Charlie Strom and Lee.
 They have a contract to kill Johnny but they learn of a job in which he was involved with.
 That job was worth $1 Million.

 They want the money and now have to piece together the story of Johnny North by interrogating all connected with him.
 This is shown via flashbacks as we slowly put all the pieces together.